zachleigh/pronounce-php/README.md

 ```

 ###### --destination [-d]
 Set the output destination.
 Default is to output a table to the console.
+If file is selected, fields will be seperated by a forward slash (/) surrounded by spaces.
 Available desitinations: [table, string, file]
 ```
 pronouncephp lookup words_to_lookup --destination=string